-DAWN COLEMAN, secretary, is the education activities specialist for the Birmingham Botanical Gardens.
-Dawn graduated from The George Washington University and began her career of service by volunteering with the Birmingham Museum of Art, The National Museum of African American History and Culture and The George Washington Masonic Memorial.
-She currently dedicates some of her time to YWoodlawn Resource Center as a tutor.
-As a child, her favorite movie and show was The Little Mermaid and her most favorite place was the beach, providing her with the relaxation and recharge she needs to fight to ensure that it will always be there for generations to come.
+DAWN LEE, co-chair, is the education activities specialist for the Birmingham Botanical Gardens.
+She is a graduate of UAB and The George Washington University as well as a wife and mother of 2 beautiful little girls.
+As a child, Dawn’s favorite movie and show was The Little Mermaid and her most favorite place is the beach, providing her with the relaxation and recharge she needs to fight to ensure that it will always be there for generations to come.

 KATIE FAGAN, CO-CHAIR, is the outreach coordinator for Black Warrior Riverkeeper, where she works to grow awareness of the Black Warrior watershed and the issues that face it.
 She also works to bring people into this work via advocacy and volunteer opportunities, such as litter cleanups.
 She has a MA in Anthropology of Peace & Human Rights from UAB and an MSc in Environmental Governance from the University of Manchester in the UK.
 Her belief in environmental justice, both locally and globally, led her to examine the environment from a human rights-based perspective and the relationship between the environment and peace.
 Growing up in Birmingham and countless travels have instilled in her an appreciation for nature, its diversity, and people’s relationship to it.